tarnawski/vulgar-detector-plugin/readme.md

 VULGAR DETECTOR
 ============================
-Tool to recognition and block vulgar language in comments
+Tool to recognition and flagged as spam vulgar language in comments

 Description
 -----------